- Declarations Violations Process

 DECLARATIONS VIOLATION PROCESS

-Most instances where a unit owner is not compliant with some section of the Declarations of Ownership is unintentional and quickly resolved with a simple discussion or note.
-For those rare instances where the unit owner is not willing to comply (or disagrees) with the Declarations the following process exists:
+Most instances in which a unit owner is not compliant with a section of the Declarations of Ownership are unintentional and can be quickly resolved with a simple discussion or note.
+For those rare instances where the unit owner is not willing to comply (or disagrees) with the Declarations, the following process exists:

 1. Upon official notification of a violation, the unit owner (or tenant) has one (1) calendar month to correct the violation or request a meeting with the Board or Committee (as appropriate) to discuss.
-Official notification may be given verbally or in writing from the Association property manager.
+Official notification may be given verbally or in writing by the Association’s property manager.

 2. If the Unit Owner DOES NOT request a hearing with the Board of Trustees:

 2.C.
-An additional $50 assessment will be levied for the next calendar month and $100 for every additional calendar month after that until the infraction is corrected.
+An additional $50 assessment will be levied for the next calendar month, and $100 for each additional calendar month thereafter, until the infraction is corrected.

 2.D.
-If the violation is not corrected within 3 calendar months of fines the board may choose to take legal action for non-payment.
+If the violation is not corrected within 3 calendar months of the fine, the board may choose to take legal action for non-payment.

 3. If the Unit Owner DOES request a hearing with the Board of Trustees:

 3.A.
-The homeowner will present any mitigating circumstances and the Board may, at its own discretion, issue a waiver for the infraction.
-Or, if the Board deems the policy under question to be unfair or inappropriate, the policy may be changed at that time.
+The homeowner will present any mitigating circumstances, and the Board may, in its discretion, issue a waiver of the infraction.
+Or if the Board deems the policy under question unfair or inappropriate, it may be changed at that time.

 3.B.
 This waiver applies only to infractions where the Board or Trustees has discretionary authority, not to those areas defined in the Association Covenants and Regulations (Exhibit B-2 of Association Declaration).